 Feedback will be provided throughout the semester in class and/or online discussions.
 You are encouraged to ask and answer questions during class time and online sessions so that you can obtain feedback on your understanding of the concepts and issues being discussed.
 Finally, you can email or arrange an appointment with your teacher to gain more feedback on your progress.

 You should take note of all feedback received and use this information to improve your learning outcomes and final performance in the course.

-The assessment matrix that maps all the assessment is available on Blackboard.
+The assessment matrix that maps all the assessment is available on CANVAS under Assignments.